 It’s focused around email marketing because it typically produces the best return on investment for businesses (around $43 of return for every $1 spent on email marketing).

-It comes with basic analytics that shows you how many emails you sent and who opened them.
+It features a similar drag-and-drop interface to the site builder to create emails.
+And it comes with basic analytics that shows you how many emails you sent and who opened them.

 It’s not quite as advanced as some email marketing tools, but if you just want a basic, simple platform to use, it fits well for the price.